CanelaSoftware/cassiaDB_docs/docs/Update.md

 * **pTable** *(String)* - The name or tableID of the specified table.
 * **pRecordID** *(String)* - The cdbRecordID of the record being updated.
 * **pTarget** *(String)* - The place to update the record, either "cloud" or "local".
+* \***pInternalA** *(Array)* - An array whose key is "delaySend" and its value is true.
+Optional parameter if pTarget is "cloud."
+This will delay processing the cloud call and will store its transaction in "cdbCache."
+Use [cdb_flushCache](FlushCache.md) to process the delayed transactions.

 > \* _optional parameter_.

 ![UpdateInput](images/UpdateInput.svg)

 ## Additional Requirements
-* This API call requires internet access in order to update cloud.
+* This API call requires internet access in order to update cloud records.

 ## Examples
 ```livecodeserver